ndoering/smartfridge/documents/SoftwareDesignDocument.md

 It provides a
 current image and the corresponding classifications, which are taken from the database.
-The website works autonomously and will not be triggerd asynchronously from the controller.
+The website works autonomously and will not be triggered asynchronously from the controller.

 It also provides a button that triggers the controller, currently using an operating-system-level signal, which is called via the